-In the United Kingdom, Cycle to Work Day, on August 6, is sort of a big deal.
+In the United Kingdom, Cycle to Work Day, on August 1 this year, is sort of a big deal.
 As summer gives way to fall each year, citizens leave their car keys on the hook and grab a helmet instead so that they can mix up their morning commutes.
 The childhood bliss of pedaling to victory doesn’t have to be lost to the past with this celebration on the calendar.
 It’s good for you, the environment, and that old bike collecting dust in the garage.
 Hit the roads!

 History of Cycle to Work Day

 The concept of carving out one day a year to hop in the saddle and pedal to the office originated in 1956 with the League of American Bicyclists.
 What began as a single day soon ballooned into an entire week, and then an entire National Bike Month, which now occurs in May of each year.
 As for the more approachable Cycle to Work Day, the United Kingdom took the idea over and really gave it a community boost in 2011.
 They even started an organization based around the holiday.

 During World War II, the U.S., as well as many other countries, experienced a gas shortage amongst civilians due to the high demands of active military organizations.
 This resulted in the stuff being rationed so that people could no longer hop in the driver’s seat when they needed to get somewhere.